Steeple on top of a white stone building

-November 8, 2021
+November 08, 2021

-West Virginia Community Receives Funding for Resource and Recreation Action Plan
+West Virginia Community Receives Action Plan Funding

 Boone County, W.Va. — The Conservation Fund announced today that it has received an award from the USDA-Rural Development’s Rural Placemaking Innovation Challenge (RPIC) for the development of a Resource and Recreation Action Plan in the City of Madison and Boone County, West Virginia.
 The Madison/Boone Resource and Recreation Action Plan will be developed to strengthen recreation options and community health, protect natural and cultural resources, and foster lasting economic development in this rural community.